lennon182/ng-covid19Mx/README.md

 ## To run this project

-Add your own Firebase Credentials in the enviroments files.
+Add your own Firebase Credentials in the environments files.

 ## Development server